+- period or having direct contact with potentially infections secretions from an individual (e.g., being coughed or sneezed on). - Wear a face mask, bandana, or other suitable cloth covering when social distancing is compromised (e.g., in vehicles, briefings).

+Face coverings

-- Wear a facemask, bandana, or other suitable cloth covering when social distancing is compromised (e.g., in vehicles, briefings). - Face coverings - As of April 3, 2020, CDC has updated its recommendation on the use of cloth face coverings to help slow the spread of COVID-19. - Voluntary use of cloth face coverings is now recommended for use in public settings where other social distancing is difficult to maintain, especially in areas of significant community-based transmission. - Face coverings should be maintained in a sanitary manner (i.e., laundered without damage or change to shape) and should not be distracting or offensive to others. - Face coverings should fit snugly but comfortably against the side of the face; be secured with ties or ear loops, include multiple layers of fabric; allow for breathing without restriction; and be able to be laundered and machine dried without damage or change to shape. - Personal hygiene - Wash hands frequently for at least 20 seconds, with soap, after coughing or sneezing, when hands are visibly dirty, or after touching common surfaces (doorknobs, desk tops, etc.). - Provide handwashing stations near frequently entered facilities. - Consider the number of dedicated wash stations and/or portable restrooms needed to support each bullet above. - Use hand sanitizer when getting in and out of vehicles and after fueling. - Do not touch eyes, nose, mouth with gloved or unwashed hands. - Cover nose and mouth (e.g., use crook of the elbow) when coughing or sneezing.
-If using a tissue, immediately dispose the tissue and wash or sanitize hands. - PPE laundry regular basis - Ensure clothing/PPE is kept clean and replaced when suspected contamination occurs. - On assignment, change PPE as often as practical (dependent on availability, laundry service, etc.). - Wipe down all non-laundered apparel (shoes, wristwatches, jewelry, etc.) with disinfectant. - Workplace/equipment cleaning procedures - Develop routine daily cleaning procedures for places of work and rest, vehicles, and other equipment.
-Consult CDC guidance for everyday cleaning/disinfection. - Use disinfectants on the list of EPA approved cleaning supplies for COVID-19 prevention. - Follow label instructions and use PPE (e.g., gloves, eye protection) appropriate for the disinfectant being used. - Designate a trained employee to oversee daily cleaning procedures. - Ventilate vehicles during and after transport.
+- As of April 3, 2020, CDC has updated its recommendation on the use of cloth face coverings to help slow the spread of COVID-19. - Voluntary use of cloth face coverings is now recommended for use in public settings where other social distancing is difficult to maintain, especially in areas of significant communitybased transmission. - Face coverings should be maintained in a sanitary manner (i.e., laundered without damage or change to shape) and should not be distracting or offensive to others. - Face coverings should fit snugly but comfortably against the side of the face; be secured with ties or ear loops, include multiple layers of fabric; allow for breathing without restriction; and be able to be laundered and machine dried without damage or change to shape.

+Personal hygiene

+- Wash hands frequently for at least 20 seconds, with soap, after coughing or sneezing, when hands are visibly dirty, or after touching common surfaces (doorknobs, desktops, etc.). - Provide handwashing stations near frequently entered facilities. - Consider the number of dedicated wash stations and/or portable restrooms needed to support each bullet above. - Use hand sanitizer when getting in and out of vehicles and after fueling. - Do not touch eyes, nose, mouth with gloved or unwashed hands. - Cover nose and mouth (e.g., use crook of the elbow) when coughing or sneezing.
+If using a tissue, immediately dispose the tissue and wash or sanitize hands.

+PPE laundry - regular basis

+- Ensure clothing/PPE is kept clean and replaced when suspected contamination occurs. - On assignment, change PPE as often as practical (dependent on availability, laundry service, etc.). - Wipe down all non-laundered apparel (shoes, wristwatches, jewelry, etc.) with disinfectant.

+Workplace/equipment cleaning procedures

+- Develop routine daily cleaning procedures for places of work and rest, vehicles, and other equipment.
+Consult CDC guidance for everyday cleaning/disinfection. - Use disinfectants on the list of EPA approved cleaning supplies for COVID-19 prevention. - Follow label instructions and use PPE (e.g., gloves, eye protection) appropriate for the disinfectant being used. - Designate a trained employee to oversee daily cleaning procedures. - Ventilate vehicles during and after transport. - Disinfect all "high-touch" surfaces in rooms and on equipment.
+In vehicles, these may include keys, door handles, steering wheel, gear shifter, radio and temperature controls, seatbelts, window controls, seats, and dashboard.

+- If surfaces are noticeably dirty, clean soiled surfaces with detergent or soap and water before disinfecting them. - Follow CDC and local protocols to mitigate contact with bodily fluids, including the cleaning or disposal of PPE and equipment. - Use disposable paper towels with appropriate cleaning solutions, or wipes, for cleaning; towels/wipes not sprays are recommended to avoid aerosolizing germs on contact. - Thoroughly wet surfaces with cleaning solution and air dry; do not actively dry surfaces. - Wash hands thoroughly after cleaning equipment, surfaces, etc.

+Travel/transportation